datafolklabs/cement/doc/source/dev/features.rst

 access your application directly via a system call and get back data that they can use without having to tie into your python libraries.

-This is currently labeled as experimental, only because it has the potential to blow up on itself if you pass it data that is not serializable.
-For example, a function object will not serialize... however we've added a wrapper to Jsonify classes base on the __dict__.